PerfectDreams/DockerSwarmTutorial/README.md

 So why not use Docker Swarm?

+## But is Docker Swarm... good?

+If you are just like me that likes to scour the internet to see if users think that *insert tech here* is good, here are some posts on the internet about people talking about their experience with Docker Swarm!

+* https://blog.kronis.dev/articles/docker-swarm-over-kubernetes
+* https://news.ycombinator.com/item?id=29448182

+## But should I use Docker Swarm?

 Contrary to the popular belief, Docker Swarm is not deprecated!
 Yeah, sure, sadly there isn't too much dev work on Docker Swarm nowadays, but it isn't *dead* or *deprecated*, and after all, if it fits your needs, does it really need to be actively worked on?
 As long as it works, and if you get to a point where Docker Swarm is not fitting your needs, *then* move to Kubernetes!
 Don't overcomplicate your life right now just because some day, maybe, you would need Kubernetes.

-## But is Docker Swarm... good?

-If you are just like me that likes to scour the internet to see if users think that *insert tech here* is good, here are some posts on the internet about people talking about their experience with Docker Swarm!

-* https://blog.kronis.dev/articles/docker-swarm-over-kubernetes
-* https://news.ycombinator.com/item?id=29448182
+Besides, if it does get deprecated, you can migrate off of it with Kompose!

 ## Official Tutorial